gematik/ref-eRp-FD-Server/README.md

 ## Create ACCESS\_TOKEN

+ACCESS\_TOKEN enables the user of the service to execute different operations.
+The provided example generates an ACCESS\_TOKEN for a patient but patients are not allowed to create or activate Tasks (which is shown in the examples below).
+To successfully execute the other examples, you may need an ACCESS\_TOKEN with a different profession.

 You can use the following command to generate a BP256R1 access token with the generated IDP key pair and the claims provided in [claims\_patient.json](server/examples/claims_patient.json):

     $ cargo run -p tool -- \